pyeventsourcing/eventsourcing/docs/topics/application.rst

 Generally speaking, the application layer implements commands which change the state of the application, and queries which present the state of the application.
-The commands and queries are called from the interface layer.
+The commands and queries ("application services") are called from the interface layer.
 By keeping the application and domain logic in the application and domain layers, different interfaces can be developed for different technologies without duplicating application and domain logic.

+The discussion below continues these ideas, by combining event-sourced aggregates and persistence objects in an application object that implements "application services" as object methods.

 Applications objects